 - 1. All black bass (smallmouth, spotted and largemouth) from 12 to 20 inches long must be returned to the water at once. - 2.
-Daily creel limit of one black bass over 20 inches caught within the slot limit area.
+Daily creel limit of six black bass with only one being over 20 inches.
 Black bass under 12 inches may be harvested.
 All black bass harvested must be in accordance with the daily creel limit regulation.